 Another alternative to microneedling is microdermabrasion.
 Microdermabrasion is a non-invasive treatment using an abrasive tool to gently sand your skin removing any dead skin cells, uneven layers, and skin imperfections.
 It exfoliates your skin to hasten the cell renewal process necessary for better skin to the surface.
 Just like microneedling, it can improve the appearance of scarring, melasma, sun damage, skin aging, and more.

+These tools help in revitalizing your skin.
 Various products can be used in combination with each other to boost effectiveness.
-Those interested in microneedling may want to try microdermabrasion for at-home use to help achieve your healthy skin goals and have a good skin care regimen.
+Those interested in microneedling may want to try microdermabrasion or the ultrasonic skin spatula for at-home use to help achieve your healthy skin goals and have a good skin care regimen.